SkynetDrive/enhanced-saiga-mod/README.md

   [NousResearch/Yarn-Mistral-7b-128k](https://huggingface.co/NousResearch/Yarn-Mistral-7b-128k) model.
 This model, an advancement over the base [Mistral 7B v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1), incorporates the [Flash Attention 2](https://github.com/Dao-AILab/flash-attention) algorithm, enabling it to handle a context size of up to 128k tokens.
-The notebook provides a detailed and user-fr
+The notebook provides a detailed and user-friendly guide for training the LoRA adapter specifically for the Yarn-Mistral-7b-128k model.
+It meticulously outlines the necessary steps and parameters required to optimize performance and achieve the best possible results w